eurostat/eubd2023_docs/cloud-accelerated.md

 ### Amazon S3

 Under the **Amazon S3** you have the name of the buckets available to you.
-There is a read only bucket with a source data and a bucket with the name of your team where you can save intermediate results.
+There is a read only bucket with the name **ecdataplatform-horizontal-read-only-bucket** containing the source data and a bucket with the name of your team where you can save intermediate results.
 The buckets are accessible from both environments (Cloud Agnostic Datalab and Cloud Accelerated Datalab).
 There is also a link to open the AWS console to view the S3 buckets, but **in the console no actions can be done**.

 ![S3](img/cac_s3.png)